LeCAR-Lab/CoVO-MPC/README.md

 ## Notes

 * all action in the environment is normalized into [-1, 1] range.
-* for maximum reusability, the environment is designed to be simple single file format.
+* for easier modification, the environment is designed to be simple single file format.